Dear Business Owner,

 Until you have that, every move is a guess.

-When you opt in, you’ll be shown things like:
+When you opt in, you’ll be walked through things like:

-If you’ve ever had the sense that your business is running on more assumption than you’d like…
+If you’ve ever had the feeling that your business is running on more assumption than you’d like…

 that feeling isn’t random.